 “I’m sorry,” Agnes’ voice came through, hard and flat, stinging in the cold, “Not a big fan of the dictatorship.”

-“Nobody is,” Peter said quietly, “But we can’t let that hold us back.”
+“Nobody is,” William said quietly, “But we can’t let that hold us back.”

 Agnes acknowledged him with a glance.
 “I wish I hadn’t come along for this part of the trip.”

-“That’s not an option,” Peter retorted, tone harsher than usual.
+“That’s not an option,” William retorted, tone harsher than usual.

 “Better than forcing myself to live a lie,” Agnes’ reply was swift; then, with a bitter murmur, “Unlike these people.”